eecs280staff/tutorials/docs/setup_vscode.md

 | <img src="images/vscode027.png" width="300px" /> | <img src="images/vscode028.png" width="192px" /> |

 ## Compile and Run
 VS Code uses an executable you build at the command line.
-One executable should have exactly one `main()` function.

 Compile the executable you plan to run.
 ```console